iplana47/Smilei/doc/Sphinx/Use/namelist.rst

   :default: 0.

   The polarization ellipticity: 0 for linear and 1 for circular.
 For the moment, only these two polarizations are available.

+.. py:data:: envelope_initialization

+  :default: ``"inside_the_window"``

+  The way the laser envelope is integrated in the simulation.
+Currently only ``"inside_the_window"`` and ``"injection_from_xmin"`` are supported.
+  ``"inside_the_window"``: the laser envelope is added only at the start of the simulation.
+In this case, the temporal coordinate of the laser envelope profile is interpreted as the coordinate along the ``x`` axis.
+If the laser puse length is short enough, it can entirely fit inside the simulation window.
+  ``"injection_from_xmin"``: the laser is progressively injected in the window from the left window border in the ``x`` direction.
+The time coordinate in the laser envelope profile is treated as in a ``Laser`` block.

 .. rubric:: 2.
 Defining a 1D laser envelope